You are probably familiar with the idea that that early sports specialization increases the risk of injury.

 At least not for a long time without burnout or an injury.

-If you add to this school attendance, homework, and whatever reduced form of social life you can get, you end up with a schedule tighter than most adults’.
-And let’s not forget that athletes need to rest.
-Even gymnasts.
+If you add to this school attendance, homework, and whatever reduced form of social life you can get, you end up with a schedule tighter than most adults.

-If coaches haven’t emphasized flexibility training early in life and maintained it after that, you will be likely too stiff to compete at a high level later on.
+Coaches need to emphasize flexibility training early in life and maintain it thereafter, or you will likely be too stiff to compete at a high level later on.

 The second reason for gymnasts peaking too early is that they need a high level of technique mastery.